tr0njavolta/katacoda-dev/terraform-sentinel/extracredit.md

 `mv restrict-s3-buckets.sentinel modules/restrict.sentinel`{{execute}}

-Remove the `main` rule and `print` statement.
+Remove the `main` rule.

 ## Update your module path

-You created a new directory to house your modules.
-Sentinel needs the update your path to this directory in `sentinel.json`
+You created a new directory for your policy modules.
+Sentinel requires the path to this directory in `sentinel.json` to access it as an import.

 Open `terraform-sentinel/sentinel.json`{{open}} and add the `modules` path to your new module under the `mock` paths.
-Copy and paste the complete file below.
+Replace the contents of this file with the complete file below.

 ```
 {